NIthya Raman

 Fix the city: fill the potholes, pave the roads, plant trees, turn on streetlights, and put a park near where you live.

-Protect Angelenos: from ICE, from harassing landlords, from unsafe streets.
+Protect Angelenos: from ICE, from harassing landlords, from unsafe streets, from fires and natural disasters.
 I’ll make sure when you call 911, someone actually shows up.

 Bring the jobs back.
 I’ll make it easier to start and run a business.
 We’ll revive small businesses, support restaurants and bars, and bring the Hollywood jobs back home.